Loading

-The Bulletin began in the basement of a house in one of the original residential sections of North Platte.
+The Bulletin began in the basement of a house on W. Fifth, in one of the original residential sections of North Platte.
 It soon grew to become one of the largest weekly print papers in Nebraska, with a website that is updated each day.

 We take pride in being a truly independent source of news and information.
 We believe it is important to provide information objectively, so readers can make up their minds.
 We are long on news and short on opinion.
-Mixing news with opinions, which has become part of the process in broadcast news media, has diluted the value of professionally presented news and information.
+Mixing news with opinions, which has become part of the process in all the broadcast news media, has diluted the value of factual news and information.
 We don’t go along with it.

 Readers tell us our approach and consistency are refreshing.